-Peace in Africa might be seen as a solution to racism in Europe – the argument goes that racism is a reaction to, but not created by, immigration.
-And yet immigration comes from African and Middle Eastern countries in difficulty.
-It follows then that racists are heartless people who care not to help their fellow humans.
+Peace in Africa might be a solution to racism in Europe.
+The argument goes that racism is a reaction to, but not created by, immigration.
+And yet, immigration comes from African and Middle Eastern countries in difficulty.
+It follows then that racists are heartless and do care not to help their fellow humans.

-But solving problems in Africa to reduce emigration to Europe implies that our involvement in Africa is tainted by selfish social ideas about protecting our own society.
-This might even argue for the National Front unless we can differentiate between a logical limit to open border immigration and limitations based on race.
+But reducing emigration to Europe implies that our involvement in Africa is for selfish social ideas about protecting our society.
+This might even argue for the National Front unless we can choose between a logical limit to open border immigration and limitations based on race.

-Helping Africa then is a good thing if it helps Africans survive and prosper – even if there is an element of self-interest – trade is a part of a social solution to poverty and hardship in all countries.
-But even if protectionist, there can also be a humanist element.
-It is not necessary to be one or the other.
-Solutions in Africa are humanist when we recognize that it is simply right to help others.
-But we must also balance helping others with eradicating poverty and homelessness on our doorstep.
-There is a generous welfare system in Europe but often great hardship in Africa.
+Helping Africa then is a good thing if Africans survive and prosper even if a little motivated by self-interest.
+Trade is a part of a social solution to poverty and hardship in all countries.
+But we can both protect or way of life and be humanist.
+Solutions in Africa are humanist when we recognize that it is right to help others.
+We must also balance helping others with eliminating poverty and homelessness on our doorstep.
+Europe has a generous welfare system but Africa often experiences great hardship.

 How then can we limit immigration and be humanitarian?
 Immigration is not exclusively an issue for the right or the far right.
 And perhaps it is possible to understand Brexiteers desire to control immigration even if leaving the EU is a high price to pay.

-Europe should have a clear policy on immigration, with closed and controlled external borders to account for the concerns of the right, but also as logical protectionism that will consolidate a European identity.
-The danger is not to fall into European nationalistic extremism.
+Europe should have a clear policy on immigration, with closed and controlled external borders to account for the concerns of the right, but also to protect and consolidate a European identity.
+The danger is not to fall into nationalist extremism.

 Much of the Brexit argument has been about numbers control.
-While this argument may be appealing, it is too easily tinged with talk of race and culture, who is in and who is out.
-If we control our borders we cannot also refuse our humanitarian mission.
+While this may seem appealing, but includes too much talk of race and culture, who is in and who is out.
+If we control our borders, we cannot also refuse our humanitarian mission.

 What about the maintenance of European culture?
-Is there one, should it be maintained and promoted?
-And is there not a danger simply of falling into the white-Christian trap?
-It depends on which bits of culture we want to retain.
-Focusing exclusively on religion does not help, but there is no logic in Turkey joining the EU – it should remain our main and most valuable partner.
+Does a European cultural identity exist?
+Should it be maintained and promoted?
+Therein lies the danger of falling into the white-Christian trap.
+Which bits of culture do we want to retain?
+What is the selection process?
+Focusing exclusively on religion does not help.
+It is not logical for Turkey to join the EU – it should remain our main and most valuable partner.

 European relations with Russia

-What is the vision for European relations with Russia which is right now on a sort of war footing, cyber-attacking the US in favour of Trump, unilateral action in Crimea, Ukraine and Syria?
+What is the vision of European relations with Russia, especially as it is on a war footing?
+Russia has cyber-attacked the US in favour of Trump, taken unilateral action in Crimea, Ukraine and Syria.
 Russia is intent on creating a bad-boy image, but also a strong one which, to our advantage, keeps the Russian mafia under control.
 But the prospects for trade and prosperous exchange with Russia are at their lowest – especially in the face of fears of Russia seeking to intervene in European politics.

-The political integration project has received a vote of no-confidence with Britain’s vote to leaves the EU.
-So what is left?
+The political integration project has received a vote of no-confidence in Britain’s vote to leave the EU.
+So what remains?
 How do we integrate?
 Who are we?
 Who are Europeans and what do they stand for, with or without the British?
 Cultured and inventive but still trying to find our way, hampered by our history and yet striving for a better world.